I-Al-Istannen/File-Upload-Plugin/README.md

 A small project to upload files to a bukkit server, while not needing FTP access.

 The plugin side is somewhat finished, cleanup is still needed.
-The client is not even started.
+Console client has basic functionality (post, request).

 The communication should go this way: